-Horseradish has many health giving qualities.
+Horseradish has many health-giving qualities.
 It’s antibiotic and has vitamin C and calcium.
-A member of the mustard family (sharing lineage with its gentler cousins, kale, cauliflower, Brussels sprouts and the common radish) it is cultivated for its thick, fleshy white roots.
-The bite and aroma of the horseradish root comes from its volatile oils, which are almost absent until it is grated.
+A member of the mustard family (sharing lineage with its gentler cousins, kale, cauliflower, Brussels sprouts, and the common radish) it is cultivated for its thick, fleshy white roots.
+The bite and aroma of the horseradish root come from its volatile oils, which are almost absent until it is grated.

 Grate horseradish in a place with plenty of ventilation.
 Vinegar tames the bite so pour a bit of clear vinegar over it right after grating.
 If you wait a few minutes for the oils to develop, and then put the vinegar on, it can be pretty pungent.
 The leaves are edible, too, with less of a bite.
-Put young leaves into stir fries, soups and salads.
+Put young leaves into stir fry, soups, and salads.

 This is a recipe I’ve taught for years and everyone loves it.
 Adapted from a Shaker cookbook, this is a recipe I’ve taught for years.
 Everyone loves it.